PMU State Estimation

 Note that users can also generate phasor measurements using results from AC optimal power flow.

-Finally, we can observe the obtained set of measurement values:
+Finally, observe the obtained set of measurement values:

 Weighted Least-Squares Estimator

-types.
-To establish the PMU state estimation model, we will use the pmuStateEstimation
+Continue with the previous example, where the PowerSystem and Measurement types were defined.
+To establish the PMU state estimation model, use the pmuStateEstimation function:

 analysis = pmuStateEstimation(monitoring)

 Here, the user triggers LU factorization as the default method for solving the PMU state estimation problem.
-However, the user also has the option to select alternative factorization methods such as LDLt
+The available factorization methods are LL, LDLt, LU, KLU, and QR:

 analysis = pmuStateEstimation(monitoring, QR)

-To obtain the bus voltage magnitudes and angles, the solve!
+To obtain the bus voltage magnitudes and angles, use the solve! function as shown:

 solve!(analysis)